As of May 9, 2017

 Sumitomo Corporation established the "Sumitomo Corporation Corporate Governance Principles" while keeping in mind that our backbone of corporate ethics is in the "Sumitomo's Business Philosophy" and the "Management Principles."
 "The Sumitomo Corporation Corporate Governance Principles" was established based on our view that the essence of corporate governance is "improving management efficiency" and "maintaining sound management," as well as "ensuring management transparency" to secure the first two.
 Following the "Sumitomo Corporation Corporate Governance Principles," we are always seeking to establish the most appropriate managerial system for the Company and are strengthening our corporate governance to realize management that serves the interests of shareholders and all other stakeholders.

 We have adopted corporate auditor system believing that it is the most legitimate means of improving the effectiveness of our corporate governance to enhance and reinforce it through auditing from diversified external viewpoints.
 We have five Corporate Auditors, three of which are Outside Corporate Auditors.
 Of these three, two are legal experts (a former Prosecutor-General and a President, Osaka High Court) and the other one is an accounting expert – ensuring an auditing system that incorporates a diversity of perspectives.
-Furthermore, four Outside Directors, who are diverse in experience and specialty, are elected so that through their diverse perspectives, Outside Directors help ensure appropriate decision-making in board meetings and further enhancement of supervisory function.
+Furthermore, two Outside Directors, who are diverse in experience and specialty, are elected so that through their diverse perspectives, Outside Directors help ensure appropriate decision-making in board meetings and further enhancement of supervisory function.
 We believe that we can achieve the ultimate goals of corporate governance that is "improving management efficiency", "maintaining sound management" and "ensuring management transparency" by reinforcing management oversight by independent Outside Directors and Outside Corporate Auditors.

 Corporate Governance Report（483KB／PDF）